Ralph H. Johnson: Honors

 The Ralph H. Johnson VA Medical Center in Charleston, South Carolina, formerly the Charleston VA Medical Center, was renamed in honor of PFC Johnson, with a formal dedication on September 5, 1991.
 Johnson's Medal of Honor, along with his Medal of Honor citation and a portrait of him, is framed and on public display at the Ralph H. Johnson VA Medical Center's front lobby.

 On February 15, 2012, the Navy announced that a new guided missile destroyer would be named in his honor.
 The warship arrived at the Port of Charleston's Columbus Street Terminal on March 19, 2018, and was commissioned on March 24, 2018.

+In 2026, the International African American Museum added to their permanent display, the American flag presented to Johnson's family at his burial, as well as his military medals and other personal artifacts.

 Johnson's name is inscribed on the Vietnam Veterans Memorial ("The Wall") in Washington, D.C., on Panel 43E, Line 008.